Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Introduction

 Investigations closely aligned in scope include \cite[][]{jin}, who employed a bead--spring model without hydrodynamic interactions to assess the ability of FENE elasticity to reproduce elastic stress levels in viscoelastic flows.
 Their study did not examine the geometry of strain--polymer interactions or the PDFs of polymer extensions.
-In a similar milieu, \cite[][]{picardo1,picardo2} studied polymer dynamics in turbulence using dumbbells.
+In related work, \cite[][]{picardo1,picardo2} studied polymer dynamics in turbulence using dumbbells.
 Notably, \cite[][]{picardo2} included the hydrodynamic interaction between the two beads and thus accounted for two--body effects in evaluating the Brownian force.
 By computing PDFs of polymer extension in the Batchelor regime of the Kraichnan flow and in Navier--Stokes isotropic turbulence, they concluded that hydrodynamic interactions do not strongly affect polymer stretching; however, these conclusions are conditioned by the use of dumbbells.
-There was no geometrical analysis of the stretching process or of Lyapunov exponents along the trajectories.
-The latter point is important, because there is no \emph{a priori} reason for polymers to move along material trajectories and therefore to experience the same Lyapunov exponents as fluid elements.
-Indeed, the more complete the polymer model, the stronger the predicted deviation of polymer trajectories from material ones.
+There was no geometrical analysis of the stretching process or of finite-time Lyapunov exponents along the trajectories.
+The latter point is important, because there is no \emph{a priori} reason for polymers to move along material trajectories and therefore to experience the same finite-time Lyapunov exponents as fluid elements.
+Indeed, as additional polymer physics are included, polymer motion departs increasingly from the idealization of material transport by the carrier flow.